Gyeongju Historic Areas South Korea

 Practical information

-• Access to the Buddha statue is protected by the Four Devas.
-They were carved in the rock on both sides of the main entrance.
+• The Four Devas, carved in the rock on both sides of the main entrance, protect access to the Buddha statue.

-• In the interior of the dome, there are also carved figures of eight world guards.
-Originally, they derived from Hindu mythology, whose task in this place was to protect the teachings of the Buddha.
+• In the dome’s interior are carved figures of eight world guards.
+Initially, they were derived from Hindu mythology, whose task in this place was to protect the teachings of the Buddha.

 • Mount Toham, where the cave is located, is over 700 meters high.
-From its top, there is an interesting view of the surrounding area and the Bulguksa Temple – located at the foot of the mountain.
+From its top, there is an interesting view of the surrounding area and the Bulguksa Temple, which is located at the foot of the mountain.

 • The grotto is currently one of the best-known cultural destinations in South Korea.
-A viewing of the sunrise over the sea is a particularly popular spot.
+Viewing the sunrise over the sea is a particularly popular activity.

-• In 1995, both: the Seokguram Grotto and the nearby Bulguksa Temple were inscribed on the UNESCO World Heritage List.
-Those were some of the first buildings in South Korea described on that list.
+• In 1995, the Seokguram Grotto and the nearby Bulguksa Temple were inscribed on the UNESCO World Heritage List.
+They were some of the first buildings in South Korea described on that list.

 • Admission ticket 6000 WON (about 5$).

-• More information can be found directly on the Seokguram Grotto website, also available in English.
+• More information can be found directly on the Seokguram Grotto website, which is also available in English.

 Donggung Palace and Wolji pond (Anapji)